 - Insufficient clearance in labyrinth seals.

-- The oil gage breather hole is blocked and showing the wrong
+- The oil gage breather hole is blocked and showing the wrong lubrication level.

 - Bent lock washer prongs can rub against the bearing race.